 - Ohio Department of Health COVID-19 Dashboard

-12/4 Gov. DeWine announced phased appoach to Ohio's COVID-19 vaccination program.
+12/4/20 - Gov. DeWine announced phased approach to Ohio's COVID-19 Vaccination Program.
 See details here.

 From Library Director Michael Penrod, November 12, 2020: